13 Best Dog-Friendly Beaches in Connecticut 2025

 11. Sasco Beach – Fairfield, Connecticut

 Sasco Beach is a secluded coastal area in Fairfield, limited only to the natives.
-This small sandy shore is just 9.9-acres long.
-Like other famous Fairfield beaches, it’s also a pet-friendly one.
+This small sandy shore is just 9.9 acres long.
+Like other famous Fairfield beaches, it’s also pet-friendly.
 The munchkins are allowed during the off-season from October 1st to March 31st.
-Owners must keep their pets on leash all the time.
+Owners must keep their pets on leashes all the time.

 This shoreline is perfect for sand biking, sunbathing, and other activities.
 Citizens can enter freely from Memorial Day to Labor Day.
 Beach stickers are a must for bikers to get permitted here.